nSum-iT/Todo-List-App/README.md

 The frontend is built with React and structured as follows:

 - `src/components`: Contains React components for the UI.
-- `src/services`: Contains Axios service for making HTTP requests to the backend API.
 - `src/App.js`: Main component that renders the application.

 ## Backend Structure